 - Step 1: Click on the image to select it.
-You will see that the blue line border appears around the image. - Step 2: Press and hold the left mouse button and drag the image to the desired position and release the mouse button.
+You will see that the handles appear around the image. - Step 2: Press and hold the left mouse button and drag the image to the desired position and release the mouse button.
 The image will be positioned in a new place on the slide.